 Many women are trying to lose weight after 60.
-Unfortunately, with nature playing tricks on our metabolisms, it feels like we have to work twice as hard to move those pounds.
-Most of us have found out that diets don’t work and green tea, despite its many health benefits, won’t shrink you two dress sizes.
-There has to be an alternative!
-And, in fact, there is.
-Unfortunately, since businesses haven’t found a way to make money from common sense, you won’t hear about it in any TV commercials.
+Unfortunately, with nature playing tricks on our metabolism, it feels like we have to work twice as hard to move those pounds.

 The solution is to get back to basics.
 Instead of following the weight-loss trends, why not make small, gradual lifestyle changes that contribute to fewer calories consumed and more calories burned?

 Getting rid of these 8 items will get you on the path to a happier and healthier life after 60.